-Source: MTED fuel volume 2012-2015 Report
+Source: MTED fuel volume 2012–2015 report)

 Vehicle kilometers travelled

-The fuel reported in the above section is used to propel motorized vehicles.
-The distance they are propelled is measured in vehicle kilometers travelled (VKT).
-VKT reflects simultaneously on how efficient vehicles are (getting more VKT per liter of fuel) and how dependent a population is upon motorized vehicles (extremely dependent populations have a high per-capita VKT).
+The fuel reported in the above section is used to propel motorised vehicles.
+The distance they are propelled is measured in vehicle kilometres travelled (VKT).
+VKT reflects simultaneously on how efficient vehicles are (getting more VKT per litre of fuel) and how dependent a population is upon motorised vehicles (extremely dependent populations have a high per capita VKT).

 Tonga’s annual VKT was derived from the traffic count map of Tongatapu taken in 2016 by the Ministry of Infrastructure.
 The counts are admittedly incomplete, but they are the best data available to estimate VKT.
-Therefore, the process, assumptions needed, and data checks are outlined in this section and a map of the traffic count is shown in Figure 19.
+The process, the assumptions needed, and the data checks are outlined in this section and a map of the traffic count is shown in Figure 19.